websiteinspiration/bugsplat.rb/entries/resume.md

 [Rentrak](http://www.rentrak.com), Portland OR

-* Designed, developed, and deployed two different demographics systems for linear television that have set the direction of all future demographics systems at Rentrak.
+* Designed, developed, and deployed two different demographics systems for linear television that set the direction of all future demographics systems at Rentrak.
 These systems overlay postal- and household-level segmentation on top of hundreds of billions of television view transactions.

 * Developed a SQL-like language that compiles to C++ using Perl and [Parse::RecDescent](http://search.cpan.org/dist/Parse-RecDescent) to enable internal users to query the view repository.